robotronik/Libopencm3_STM32F4_Guide/README.md

 1. You first need to enable the clock SYSCFG which will handle the EXTI(for external interrupt).
-The idea is that your GPIO input will change state and when this change happens it will raise a flag that is a signal for the CPU to say hey something happeed there.
+The idea is that your GPIO input will change state and when this change happens it will raise a flag that is a signal for the CPU to say hey something happened there.
 And that is the EXTI peripheral that handles this signal.
 We have to link the exti line with our GPIO.
 * Write `exti_setup` (use `rcc_periph_clock_enable`)